 Is coconut milk low FODMAP?

 Coconut milk has a few different entries on the Monash app, depending on what variety you buy.
 First and foremost, any coconut milk that contains inulin is high FODMAP, make sure you read the labels to ensure the brand you are buying does not contain inulin.
 In Australia, I like TCC and Ayam brands.
-Not only do they not contain inulin, but they also don’t contain any thickeners or fillers.
+They do not contain inulin or any thickeners or fillers.

 Finally, we have long life unsweetened coconut milk for drinking.
 Monash has two entries here: one general and one for British consumers.
 The general entry lists coconut milk as low FODMAP in 180g serves, or 3/4 cup.
 240g or 1 cup contains moderate amounts of sorbitol.